 The Bixley Triangle is a small parcel of land at the Southern end of Bixley Field and adjacent to the Grand Union Canal.
 For many years, the Triangle had been overgrown and frequented by drug users and rough sleepers.

-Catalyst Housing purchased the land from the Canal and River Trust (CRT) as part of the plans to regenerate the Havelock estate and improve nearby areas of open space.
-Catalyst had previously cleared the land but it did not take long before it returned to its original state.
+Catalyst Housing later purchased the land from the Canal and River Trust (CRT) as part of the plans to regenerate the Havelock estate and improve nearby areas of open space.
+Catalyst cleared the land but it did not take long before it returned to its original state.

 In 2016 Southall Transition held talks with Catalyst, the Metropolitan Police, Ealing Park Rangers, Greenfields Children’s Centre, Hope for Southall Street Homeless, The Hanwell and Norwood Green Orchard Trail Group and the Canal & River Trust.